ihreapotheken/IA-SDK-iOS/README.md

     > ⚠️ You need to select only package products that you will use and for which your API key has entitlements.

     ![](docs/resources/installation_2.png)

+# Project setup
+1. If you are using apofinder then you need to add **NSLocationWhenInUseUsageDescription** key to your Info.plist.
+2. If you are using CardLink then @TODO (Redirect to CardLink docs).

 # Usage
 1. **Set bundle identifier**